gatsbyjs/gatsby/docs/blog/2018-06-18-why-narative-loves-gatsby/index.md

 Gatsby allows our team to use the powerful React API when creating page based websites with almost no drawbacks.
 All the principles and techniques we've learned from using React for the last few years can be leveraged with Gatsby.
 This has enabled us to create a team that is extremely dynamic and cohesive without the worry of creating silos or losing knowledge across teams.
 Our team is able to learn once, write everywhere.
 With an engineering team that's familiar with React and Gatsby we're able to tackle more problems faster, which is highly beneficial to our partners and the services we offer.

-One concern we had when adopting Gatsby is that page based websites are not the same web apps.
+One concern we had when adopting Gatsby is that page based websites are not the same as web apps.
 Even though we're using similar tools to build them there are different principles that drive each type of development.
 Luckily, our team doesn't have to worry about that problem, because the team behind Gatsby is focused on delivering the perfect experience to end users for us.
 The Gatsby team has baked in all the necessary features to make our websites fast and up to standard.

 # Gatsby's fast, really fast